Retrodad0001/odin_survivors/README.md

 # Learning Odin and the SDL3 GPU

-Learning the Odin language and SDL3 by building a simplified 2D survovors game and sharing it with the community.
-I will use the SDL 3D GPU with a Data-Oriented Design approach.
+Learning the Odin language and SDL3 GPU API by building a simplified 2D survovors game and sharing it with the community.

 Other libs used : MicroUI and BOX2D